All across America, churches are closing.

 Keisha Polonio on Twitter (Tampa Associate Director Coaching Director)

-Join Keisha and Lucas for a workshop at Awakenings 2019 titled Every Disciple a Priest, Every Priest a Parish: Lessons Learned from Mobilizing Over 200 Microchurches in Ten Years.
+Keisha Polonio and Lucas hosted a workshop at Awakenings 2019 titled Every Disciple a Priest, Every Priest a Parish: Lessons Learned from Mobilizing Over 200 Microchurches in Ten Years.

 Here’s how they describe it: